How can we help you?

 If you are a UK business with one or more employees (other than public organisations) then yes, EL is a legal requirement.
 This applies even if you only employ contractors, casual, temporary or part-time staff.
 The only exceptions are if you employ immediate family members or your team works abroad – although with the latter, the country where they are based may have similar laws that you need to comply with.

-We know that business can be unpredictable, which is why we offer a monthly subscription, so you can change or cancel your cover at any time.
-Simply send an email to email@example.com providing at least 30 days’ notice and telling us the date you want the policy to end.
-Please bear in mind you may need to pay one final month’s premium depending on when your next payment is due.
+We know that business can be unpredictable, which is why we offer a monthly subscription that you can change or cancel at any time.
+Simply send an email to firstname.lastname@example.org providing at least 30 days’ notice and telling us the date you want the policy to end.
+Please bear in mind that you may need to pay one final month’s premium depending on when your next payment is due.

 The best way to pay is via direct debit.

 We don’t accept cash or cheques but you can also pay with a BACS transfer if you prefer to pay annually.

 If you prefer to pay annually, please give us a call on 0333 772 0759 so we can take your card payment over the phone.